BM285/DI_ABAP_Integration/exercises/ex1/README.md

 **Congratulations!** You have now successfully implemented a Pipeline that consumes an ABAP CDS View from the connected SAP S/4HANA system.
 As a next step, you will persist the EPM Customer master data in an S3 Object Store and switch from the Initial Load to a Delta Load transfer mode.

-## Exercise 1.6 - Extend the Pipeline to transfer the Customer data into an S3 Object Store with Initial Load and Delta Load modes
+## Exercise 1.6 - Extending the Pipeline to transfer the Customer data into an S3 Object Store with Initial Load and Delta Load modes

 After completing the following steps you will have extended the Data Intelligence Pipeline with an additional persistency for the data in S3.
 And in order to also obtain any deltas that have occurred on the S/4HANA EPM Business Partner table `SNWD_BPA`, the transfer mode will get changed to Delta Load after initially loading the data into a file in S3.